 NYSSA SEMI™ Program Application

-The deadline to apply for the 2016 NYSSA SEMI™ Program has passed.
+To apply for the 2017 NYSSA SEMI™ Program please click here and submit your application by the deadline: November 27, 2016.
 Good luck to all applicants!

 About the Heloise S. Ham Education Scholarship Fund and the NYSSA SEMI™ Program